chetankush/customer-management-system/README.md

 install Gofr -> go get gofr.dev

-install docker on your system then refer this gofr documentation for mysql intallation -> https://gofr.dev/docs/v1/quick-start/connecting-mysql
+install docker on your system

-### Install and Run project
+### Install mysql on docker

-A step by step series of examples that tell you how to get a development env running

-download the project zip and extract it on the desktop to access easily

-install docker on your system then refer to gofr documentation for mysql intallation and connection
+install docker on your system then refer to gofr documentation for mysql intallation and connection -> https://gofr.dev/docs/v1/quick-start/connecting-mysql

 create your own table and db on mysql - name it as you want

-**use these commands to access the mysql on docker ->**
+**use these commands to access the mysql database on docker ->**

     docker exec -it gofr-mysql bash